 It is evident that the rate of change of concentration is now significantly greater, as indeed would be expected as a result of the elevated temperature.
-Indeed, after just 96 hours, the concentration in cell region 3 has risen to ca. 2 mM and even that in cell region 1 has risen to 1 mM.
-Show a table of concentration versus time.
+Indeed, after just 96 hours, the

 This could be due to two main factors.